fmcbrien/EC530-api-homework/peer-to-peer-messaging-api/README.md

 # Data Formatting

 Data for all entities will be stored in a JSON format as discussed in class.
-See the data structures for this API in `peer-to-peer-data.json`
+See the data structures for this API in `json-formats` folder.